tu4mo/subscribers-mini/README.md

 # Subscribers Mini

-A minimal e-mail subscribe form with CSV export for WordPress.
+A minimal e-mail subscribe form / posting list with CSV export for WordPress.

 ## Installation